CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/kinematic_driver_machine/README.md

 Indicates that we reached our target position, and are all out of path nodes.
 The `target_position` variable is cleared before the signal is emitted.
 The `target_path` will be an empty array.
 The previous target position is given as a signal argument, just in case it is needed.

 ##### `error_goal_stuck`
 This signal indicates that the integrated body is stuck.
 Stuck enough that our previous methods of getting un-stuck failed.
 This is basically a call for outside intervention.
+Despite our best efforts, this may not always fire whenever we get objectively stuck (it depends on how much we're "wiggling").
+It's like, 99% effective.

 ### State Composition
 Excluding the root state, there are four other states: